Mathieu-Desrochers/Schemings/documentation/units/vector.md

 A list of vectors.

 __length__
-The number of elements to keep from the concatenated vector.
+A number of elements to keep from the concatenated vector.

 __result__
 The concatenated vector.